SarahHannes/data-science-bowl-2018/README.md

 - Model is set to trained for 100 epochs, with batch size 16.
 However, early stopping callback is applied, training stopped at epoch 24.
 - Best accuracy (0.96804) is obtained at epoch 19.
 Saved best model is accessible from `/saved_model`.
 - Tensorboard can be viewed live <a href="https://tensorboard.dev/experiment/MXhDV4j2RkW4mwXBlSmpVA/">here</a>.
+- Improvement in model accuracy can also be observed from predictions at the end of epoch training, as shown below.

 #### Model architecture summary
 <img src="plot/model.png" width="600"></img>